taustation-fan/userscripts/README.md

 `next-regen-tick.user.js`: The game shows countdown timers for each stat until full regeneration.
 But when is the _next_ regeneration tick due?
 This displays the duration in units.
 It will only be updated on mouseclick.

+## Linkify Item Names

+`linkify-item-names.user.js` updates item names to be a link to that item's info page ("/item/_[item-name]_").
+It affects item names when looking at another player's info ("/character/details/_[character-name]_"), and during Syndicate Campaigns (in the opponents list, and in the final loot summary when the Campaign is finished).
+In the Syndicate Campaigns opponents list, it will also show a summary of the damage / defense types for opponents' equipment.